Resting in the Embrace of the Universe. Nothing to do, think or feel.

 Diving deeply into the Japanese culture, which is very different from the Swedish way of equality and consensus, has broadened and deepened my view of humanity.

 I remember the first time I surfed the web in the late 80s – Wow, I was looking at information stored on a computer on the other side of the Atlantic!

 Computer Science and Web Design

 There is a way of writing code where the function is calling itself in a deep loop; it’s called recursion.
 It’s a very special way of thinking, and my mind learned how to switch into a different mode of working during that course.
 It was the first time I became aware of my mind as an object.

 It was in the mid-80s that I studied computer programming at the university.
-Since then, I’ve worked with computers, mainly with databases, communication systems, websites and graphic design.
-Since the year 2000, I have been doing all of this as self-employed.
+Since then, I’ve worked with computers, mainly with databases, communication systems, websites, and graphic design.
+Since the year 2000 as self-employed.